Paradeluxe/ezLMM/README.md

 ## What's it for?

-For those who want to use LMM to construct a 3-way (or more) model and refit in a full-to-null order.
+For those who want to use LMM to construct a full fixed model and refit random model in a full-to-null order.

 > [!NOTE]
 > *ezLMM* currently supports **auto reports** on simple effect analysis of 2-way interaction.